 You will have to carry your own bags outside airports and on connecting trains and coaches, so keep your luggage light and dont bring more than you can carry without help.

 Leeds offers a large range of shops for bedding, kitchen equipment and items for your room that you buy after you arrive.
+If you are self-isolating you can book kitchen and bedding packs in advance on our Arriving page.
 If you need to bring more luggage, consider arranging to send for things from home after you have moved into your permanent accommodation.

-Pack all your essential documents and essential medication in your hand luggage.
-You should also carry the contact details and address for your accommodation, the International Student Office and University Security Office
+Pack all your essential documents, essential medication and face coverings in your hand luggage.
+You should also carry the contact details and address for your accommodation and the University Security Office.